iNem0o/PicORM/README.md

 }
 ```

-Now you can start to create and manipulates related entities
+Now you can start to create and manipulates related models

 ```php